meenmo/molib/docs/TESTING_GUIDE.md

 To add USD, GBP, or other currencies:

-1. Add new fixture files in `swap/basis/data/`
+1. Add new fixture files in `marketdata/`
-2. Add new benchmark leg conventions in `swap/benchmark/`
+2. Add new market leg conventions in `swap/market/`
 3. Update the flexible calculator to support new currencies
 4. Extract curve data from database for the new currency